- Download our Moving to Colombia Guide (PDF)

 Public healthcare in Colombia

 Public healthcare in Colombia can be of a high standard, but its quality and reliability are inconsistent.
-Patients in public hospitals often face overcrowded emergency rooms, long waiting times and a shortage of doctors.
+The system has faced significant strain in recent years.
+You may face overcrowded emergency rooms, long waiting times and shortages of doctors in public hospitals.
+Wait times for specialist care and non-emergency surgeries can stretch to several months.

-Despite this, the level of care in the major urban centres is usually excellent, with well-trained doctors and well-equipped facilities.
-On the other hand, access to healthcare in more rural areas can be challenging.
+Despite this, the level of care in major cities like Bogotá, Medellín and Cali is usually excellent, with well-trained doctors and well-equipped facilities.
+Access to healthcare in rural areas can be far more challenging, with significant disparities in both service availability and quality.

 Most expats in Colombia opt to have some form of private healthcare plan, at least as a backup or for medical emergencies.